StefanoFalconi2001/poc-weather-app/README.md

 # Weatherly - Weather Application with Next.js

-## Description:
+## Description

-Weatherly is a simple web application that allows users to search and view the current weather of any city using the public WeatherAPI.com service.
+Weatherly is a web application that allows users to search and view the current weather of one or more cities using the OpenWeatherMap API.
 The app is built with Next.js and TypeScript and includes unit tests using Jest and React Testing Library.
+It features a scrollable weather list, reusable components, and an organized architecture with services and utilities.

+---

-## Features:
+## Features

 - Search weather by city name.
 - Displays:
+  - City name
-  - Current temperature
+  - Temperature (°C)
   - Humidity
-  - Weather description (e.g., "Sunny", "Cloudy")
+  - Weather condition description
+- Shows multiple results if available (e.g., similar city names).
 - Handles errors for invalid cities or connection issues.
 - Clean user interface with basic validation.
+- Scrollable weather list with custom scrollbar styling.

+---

-## Technologies:
+## Technologies

 - Next.js (React Framework)
 - TypeScript
-- Tailwind CSS (Styling)
-- WeatherAPI.com (API Provider)
+- OpenWeatherMap API (Weather data provider)
-- Jest & React Testing Library (Testing)
+- Jest & React Testing Library (Unit testing)
+- Tailwind CSS + Custom CSS for styling

+---

-## Installation & Setup:
+## Installation & Setup

 1. Clone the repository:
    git clone https://github.com/your-username/weatherly.git